-ST. PAUL, Minnesota — State lawmakers are gearing up to debate again whether to adopt rules limiting how police can use automated license plate readers.
+ST. PAUL, Minnesota — Minnesota lawmakers are restarting a two-year-long push to set rules for how law enforcement agencies use automated license plate readers.